taskett/taskett/_posts/2019-07-20-nomad-burnout.md

 > “I was really burned out, but I’m better now, but not really”
 > “I can’t focus and I don’t know what to do about it”... the list goes on.

 I’m also a nomad who has been burned out for a long time.
 Since last November, I haven’t written a single article.
-My personal website was down for over 8 months and I just didn’t have the energy to fix it.
+My personal website was down for over 8 months and I didn’t have the energy to fix it until this week.

 Only now am I starting to function normally again.

-So why now?
-I took a break from long-term travel and went home for a while.
+So why now? **I took a break from long-term travel and went home for a while.**

 Every day that I surround myself with the same boring, easy environment, my brain fog lifts a little more.